Rules of Working with a Dedicated Scrum Developer Remotely

 Pros of Scrum Model

-- Adaptable to Change – software development projects are inherently prone to changes in requirements, and the Scrum model readily accommodates such changes
+- Adaptable to Change – software development projects are inherently prone to changes in requirements, and the distributed Scrum model readily accommodates such changes

 - Working, Usable Increments – At the end of every sprint, the development team delivers a working, testable product, so even when a project does not finish, the product owner will have something that, although lacking in functionality, is still usable and has some business value.